-Zorg is a handyman working at in France, maintaining and looking after the bungalows.
+Zorg is a handyman working at the seaside in France, maintaining and looking after the wooden bungalows.
 He lives a quiet and peaceful life, working diligently and writing in his spare time.
-One day Betty walks into his life, a young woman who is as beautiful as she is wild and unpredictable.
-After a dispute with Zorg's boss they leave and Betty manages to get a job at a restaurant.
-She persuades Zorg to try and get one of his books published but it is rejected which makes Betty fly into a rage.
-Suddenly Betty's wild manners starts to get out of control.
+He is in love with Betty, a young woman who is as beautiful as she is wild and unpredictable.
+After a dispute with Zorg's boss, they leave and Betty finds a place to stay at her girlfriend's house.
+The girlfriend's lover owns an Italian restaurant and there they find a job.
+She is obsessed to try to get one of Zorg's books published, but it is rejected, which makes Betty fly into a rage.
+Suddenly, Betty's wild manners start to get out of control.
 Zorg sees the woman he loves slowly going insane.
-Can his love prevail even if it comes to the worst?
+Is his love for Betty strong enough, if even if it comes to the worst?
 Written by

 Mattias Pettersson <email@example.com>

 After 30 minutes Betty throws Zorg's boss from the porch.
 She wears only a shirt, her bottom part is clearly nude.
 She goes inside and starts throwing things out of the window.
 Then she wears a slip See more »

 I had known Betty for a week.
 We screwed every night.
 The forecast was for storms.

 See more »